Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/spatial_range_checking.md

 | Not reviewed       |  88,442 |  3,765 |     4.3 |

 ### Magnitude of rejection
 >This is an experimental metric which has been developed during this analysis.
 Take care interpreting the result as there has been minimal time to review and fully interpret the results.
-Conclusions drawn from this section are deliberately vague and restricted to only statements with high confidence.
+Conclusions drawn from this section are deliberately vague and restricted to only statements with perceived high confidence.

 Magnitude of rejection is calculated as the direct distance between a record and the edge of the relevant year-matched 40 km buffer for that taxon.
 The sections below examine the mean magnitude for a given taxon, as well as the standard deviation for that taxon.
 Take care when interpreting these figures, as the number of records makes a significant impact on the reliability of these other metrics.